2002 Tampa Bay Buccaneers season: Summary

 In January 2002, after losing in the wild card round to the Eagles for the second consecutive year, the Buccaneers fired head coach Tony Dungy.
 After that they began a prolonged search for his replacement.
 Potential candidates included Gators head coach (and former Buccaneers quarterback) Steve Spurrier, former Giants head coach Bill Parcells, Ravens defensive coordinator Marvin Lewis, and Raiders head coach Jon Gruden.
 Parcells passed on the offer, while Spurrier took the job at Washington.
 Tampa Bay general manager Rich McKay threw his support behind Lewis but the Glazers were displeased with the selection of yet another defensive-minded coach that they overruled McKay and took control of the candidate search themselves.
 They made it clear that their top choice was Gruden; however, he was still under contract with the Raiders.
 While talks with the Raiders were secretly underway, the Glazers publicly pursued 49ers head coach Steve Mariucci.
 But shortly thereafter, Al Davis agreed to release Gruden to Tampa Bay, but the move was costly.
 Tampa Bay paid Oakland with two first-round draft picks (2002, 2003), two second-round picks (2002, 2004) and $8 million in cash payments.

 Upon his arrival in Tampa Bay, Gruden immediately went to work, acquiring former Jaguars WR Keenan McCardell, and RB Michael Pittman from the Cardinals.
 The Buccaneers needed to improve their sluggish offense, as the league's sweeping realignment sent them to the new NFC South division, along with Atlanta, Carolina and New Orleans.
+The offense made slight improvements during the season, but the strength of the team was the defense.
+The 2002 Buccaneers became the first team to lead the league in total defense, points allowed, and interceptions since the 1985 Chicago Bears.
+They also held opposing quarterbacks to an unbelievable 48.4 passer rating for the season.

+Led by their dominating defense, the 2002 Buccaneers achieved their most successful season to date.
+On opening day, Gruden's new offense struggled, and lost in overtime to new division rival Saints.
+The team then rattled off five straight wins, including a shutout against the Ravens, a Monday night victory against the Rams, and a 35–7 drubbing of the Bengals.
+The team's first big test came in Week 7 at Philadelphia.
+The Eagles handled the Bucs, and Tampa Bay lost to their nemesis head-to-head for the fourth straight meeting.
+Quarterback Brad Johnson was knocked out of the game with a rib injury, and would miss the next game.
+Rob Johnson started at quarterback in Week 8, and despite offensive futility, emerged with a 12–9 win.
+Brad Johnson was back in the lineup, and guided Tampa Bay to three straight wins (throwing nine touchdown passes and zero interceptions over the three games) to improve to 9–2 on the season.